synthesized-io/insight/docs/core/user_guide/annotations.rst

     from synthesized.metadata.value import Bank
     from synthesized.config import BankLabels

-The columns of a dataset that relate to the bank account attributes are specifed using ``BankLabels``.
+The columns of a dataset that relate to the bank account attributes are specifed using :class:`~synthesized.config.BankLabels`.

 .. ipython:: python